-The topics taught, summarized in Sidebar 2, are structured on several major sections.
-"Understanding design" applies the design of everyday things to GUIs, and introduces the historical roots of HCI.
-"Designing with the user" includes methodologies for both designing and evaluating interfaces with direct user involvement.
-"Designing without the user" considers strategies for design when users are not available.
-"Implementing GUIs" gives students the programming foundations for building systems.
-Finally, "the future" guesses at the shape of things to come.
+The topics taught, summarized in Sidebar 2, are structured in several major sections.
+Understanding design applies the design of everyday things to GUIs, and introduces the historical roots of HCI.
+Designing with the user includes methodologies for both designing and evaluating interfaces with direct user involvement.
+Designing without the user considers strategies for design when users are not available.
+Implementing GUIs gives students the programming foundations for building systems.
+Finally, The future guesses at the shape of things to come.

-Introduction to the course.
+Introduction to the Course

-I present students with an overview of HCI, based on the taxonomy found in the ACM SIGCHI Curriculum (Hewett et al, 1992), and indicate what this course will cover and what it will leave out.
+I present students with an overview of HCI, based on the taxonomy found in the ACM SIGCHI Curriculum [4], and indicate what this course will cover and what it will leave out.
 Videos are used in the first few classes to show futuristic and visionary interfaces.
 They not only inspire and motivate students, but also illustrate how many major problems in Computer Science (outside of HCI) must be solved before these visions can be realized.
 This is important for drawing the attention of "hard core" students who believe that HCI is not a central part of Computer Science.
-For example, I show the Apple 2020 video (Apple Computers Inc., 1992), and afterwards students offer and list on the board all the
+For example, I show the Apple 2020 video [1], and afterward students submit and list on the board all the innovations displayed and relate them to computer science problems.
+They tend to be surprised at how many hard problems must be solved before these visions can be realized; for example, AI, natural language processing, hardware design, fuzzy database queries, gesture recognition, and so on.